studiopress/.github/PULL_REQUEST_TEMPLATE.md

 **Have the changes in this PR been added to the documentation for this project?**
 Yes / No / Does not apply
+(if No, please create and link to the issue that identifies the need for documentation)

 **How to test:**
 Provide as detailed a description for how to test this PR.